 Fish aren’t typically as spooky when the water is like this.
 You can often get right on top of them before they spook off.
 They also seem to settle down a lot faster if you do spook them by accident.

 Try using bright-coloured soft lures with bright tails.
 Bounce them across the bottom with sharp upward jerks.
 Fish will almost always strike on the fall when you are working a lure this way.
 The upward movement grabs their attention, then they come in for the kill on the fall.
+Remember to check our post here for some of the types of fun fishing lures.

 Fishermen often talk about the best conditions and fishing times, but there is no real best time.
 Fishing always about what you make of the conditions you are given.
 Whether you are fishing during a cold front, or in a light rain in deep water think about what you are doing and how the fish will react.
 We all dream of perfect conditions when the fish are hitting everything we cast, but usually, that isn’t the case — so make the weather patterns work for you